 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

-apt-get commands in the terminal.
+apt commands in the terminal.

-apt-get install wget unzip libnet-ssleay-perl libwhisker2-perl openssl
+sudo apt update sudo apt upgrade sudo apt install wget unzip libnet-ssleay-perl libwhisker2-perl openssl

 Step 4.
 Scan for vulnerabilities using Nikto.

 Generally, Nikto requires just a host to scan which can be specified with

 -hostoption for example if we need to scan a machine whose IP is 192.168.77.21 we will run Nikto as follows and the scan would look something like this:

 If the webserver is running on a different port, you have to specify the port number by using